axibase/atsd-use-cases/workshop/timezones.md

 * Ancient time was regulated with [apparent solar time](https://en.wikipedia.org/wiki/Solar_time#Apparent_solar_time).
 * In 1675, Greenwich Mean Time was established to aid mariners in the calculation of longitude.
-* The advanced mechanization of time keeping allowed the use of an atomic [mean solar time](https://en.wikipedia.org/wiki/Solar_time#Mean_solar_time) for larger regions by the nineteenth century.
+* The advanced mechanization of time keeping allowed the use of [mean solar time](https://en.wikipedia.org/wiki/Solar_time#Mean_solar_time) for larger regions by the nineteenth century.

 ### Technology